jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/0_H2_Prop.typ

   caption: [Illustrative example of different methods to store hydrogen @Usman2022.], ) <fig_15>

+While @tab_18 provides important informaiton about hydrogen, there is one special aspect of hydrogen that shall be looked into in detail.
+One of the major reasons why hydrogen can be regarded as a attractive candaite for energy deliver is its graviemtric energy  density.
+The graviemtric energy density is described as the energy that can be used within one unit of mass.
+If the graviemtric energy density is hihg it means that with less weight high energy amounts can be employed.
+Due to the environmental crists, most mobility domains are keen on finding a energy medium that allows both, high amount of energy due to economical reasons and being light for environmental reasons.
+The lighter the energy provder, the less mass needs to be transported, which reduces power consumption demands.

+#figure(
+  image("../../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/0_Intro/1_H2_densities.svg",
+  width: 100%),
+  caption: [Illustrative example of different methods to store hydrogen @Usman2022.], ) <fig_16>

 In point 14 in @tab_18, it is merely stated that hydrogen does not behave like an ideal gas.
 To discuss this in more detail, the real gas factor Z should first be introduced.
 It is also called the compressibility factor and is given in equation (4).
 Here, the variable m describes the mass of the respective gas.
 The real gas factor describes the deviation of a gas from the ideal gas.